callmecampos/tunable-pool-allocator/README.md

 ### Additional Future Optimizations
 1. Populate block headers lazily as memory becomes allocated rather than all at once during initialization.
-    1. This would lower initialization complexity to O(b) in both time and space.
-(See branch `lazy`)
+    1. This would lower initialization complexity to O(b) in both time and space. (branch `lazy`)
 1. External fragmentation between pools may be used to hold smaller size objects (e.g. leftover "dead" space after a 1024-byte pool before a subsequent 2048-byte pool may be split up into several 32-byte blocks).
-    1. Filling leftover external fragmentation exclusively with the smallest memory block size leads to the greatest minimization of external fragmentation while also keeping in line with the assumption that small block size allocations are more desirable.
-(See branch `fragment`)
+    1. Filling leftover external fragmentation exclusively with the smallest memory block size leads to the greatest minimization of external fragmentation while also keeping in line with the assumption that small block size allocations are more desirable. (branch `fragment`)
 1. Compact all the pools together, combining all the leftover space at the end of the heap.
     1. This would get completely rid of external fragmentation, leaving one contiguous accumulated block of memory at the end of the heap to use however one wants.
-We initially chose not to do this to simplify pointer arithmetic for indexing into pools and their respective blocks.
-(See branch `compact`)
+We initially chose not to do this to simplify pointer arithmetic for indexing into pools and their respective blocks. (branch `compact`)